Posted: May 15th, 2013 under Uncategorized.

 Dia de los muertos – The Day of the Dead art fiesta.

-With Tacos, tequila and art this show is celebrating the souls of our departed.
+With Tacos, tequila and art this show is celebrating the souls of our departed. question

 The show will include artists:

 JAIMEE PAUL, CARLY CASSEY, JED OGRAM, LAURA IVES, STUART SMYTHE,

 PHIL SMART, JEN THOMAS, IAN MUTCH, CASPIAN DELOOZE, EMILY REID,